sjeguedes/symfonyST/README.md

 ```
 $ php bin/console doctrine:fixtures:load
 ```
-*Please note a starting set of images files which corresponds to data fixtures is already present in project!*
+###### *Please note a starting set of images files which corresponds to data fixtures is already present in project!*

 ##### 8. Compile assets (SASS and JS files), if you really need to, thanks to Webpack and npm configuration and files sources located in `public/assets/src`.
-Please note you will probably to update used packages.
+You will probably have to update defined packages.